glibsonoran/Plush-for-ComfyUI/README.md

 ### Usage:

 I reccommend starting off using Style Prompt with a full SDXL Base and Refiner model, these models have the depth and labeling of art styles and artists that works well with this node.
 You'll find a Workflow image in the **custom_nodes/Plush-for-ComfyUI/Example_workflows** directory.
 If you want a quick setup, drag this image directly onto your ComfyUI workspace in your browser, it will automatically load the graph.
+The new [OpenDalle model](https://huggingface.co/dataautogpt3/OpenDalleV1.1) model is also reccomended.
 Style Prompt doesn't work well with quick print/turbo workflows like LCM that rely on low cfg values.
 Stable Diffusion has to implement the whole (or most) of a fairly detailed prompt in order to get the right style effect, and these workflows just don't pick everything up.
 At least initially I recommend you use the more basic SDXL workflows and models

 ***
 ![Alt Text](https://github.com/glibsonoran/Plush-for-ComfyUI/assets/31249593/32debc23-3da0-4a65-a3f2-6cf803bde741 "Style Prompt Node")